dat-ecosystem-archive/docs/docs/intro.md

 #### Distributed Network

 Dat works on a distributed network unlike cloud services, such as Dropbox or Google Drive.
 This means Dat transfers files peer to peer, skipping centralized servers.
 Dat's network makes file transfers faster and more secure.
 You can even use Dat on local networks for offline file sharing or local backups.
 Dat reduces bandwidth costs on popular files, as downloads are *distributed* across all available computers, rather than centralized on a single host.
-This inverses the typical math where the more popular a download, the slower it is.

 #### Automatic Version Control